katherinemwood/corvids/README.md

 For help, check out the documentation or [this blog post](katherinemwood.github.io/post/corvids) to see how things work.
 For implementation details, please see the accompanying paper on PsyArXiv:

 Wilner, S. A., Wood, K., & Simons, D.J.
 (2018).
-Complete recovery of values in diophantine systems.
+Complete recovery of values in diophantine systems (CORVIDS).